Trade date

 Trade date is the date on which a security trade occurs.
 A trade done very early or very late falls on the previous or following trade date.

 This occurs because in the international market a trade conducted in (e.g.) Japanese equities at 3 pm in London needs to effectively be considered as the following day for Japanese stock exchange reporting requirements.

-In London and the USA, the settlement period from trade date is 2 days.
+In London and the US, the settlement period from trade date is 2 days.